motaharinia/springboot-jmsactivemq/README.md

 There are two types of destination in JMS: queues and topics.

 ### Queue:
-Queue’s are based on point-to-point messaging model (messages are sent to queue) or p2p model which allows users to send messages both synchronously or asynchronously using different channels.
+Queues are based on point-to-point messaging model (messages are sent to queue) or p2p model which allows users to send messages both synchronously or asynchronously using different channels.

 ### Topic:
 Topics are based on publish-subscribe model where messages are sent to a particular topic.